estrattonbailey/biti/README.md

 `biti.config.js` file.

 `biti` supports the following properties on the config file:
-- `env` - object - properties on this object will be attached to `process.env` for use globally throughout your pages and components
+- `env` - object - properties on this object will be attached to `process.env`, as well as defined *globally* within the compilation.
-- `alias` - object - module aliases
+- `alias` - object - module import aliases

 Example:
 ```javascript
 module.exports = {
   env: {